JordanHembrow5/DRAGoN/README.md

 # DRAGoN Summary
 The DRAGoN algorithm is a series of Matlab scripts which segments a filamentous network from a fluorescence microscopy image (or stack of images).
 The centreline of the network is estimated and replaced with labelled pixel-thick lines, which are then analysed to provide several mathematical, physical and biological properties.

 The scripts are split up in such a way that they may be useful by themselves, or perhaps as a subset.
 This also enables the Matlab help function to quickly provide a summary of how each script works.
+If you don't care about that; however, you can just call the function in `Dragon.m` and everything will be called for you.

 To learn about the development, testing, and outcomes, please read our paper here: [AUTOMATIC EXTRACTION OF ACTIN NETWORKS IN PLANTS](https://doi.org/10.1101/2023.01.18.524528 "preprint link")